-The Company developed a starter pit in the central part of the Area 4 deposit in two phases in 2022 and 2025.
-A first box cut of 60 m x 20 m to 15 m depth was excavated in 2022 and 30,000 t of material stockpiled.
-A blended ore sample of 550 t was produced with a TREO grade of 0.18% TREO.
-Samples were sent to TOMRA (Hamburg, Germany) and Rados (Johannesburg, South Africa) for sorting tests.
-Further, samples went to Geolabs (South Africa) for geotechnical tests and to SGS Canada Inc. in Lakefield, Ontario ("SGS Lakefield"), for pilot-scale flotation and hydrometallurgical test work.
+The Company developed a starter pit in the central part of the Area 4 deposit.
+A first box cut of 60 m x 20 m to 15 m depth was excavated in 2022 and 30,000 t of material removed.
+A blended ore sample of 550 t was produced with a TREO grade of 0.18% TREO and samples were sent to TOMRA (Hamburg, Germany) and Rados (Johannesburg, South Africa) for sorting tests.
+Additional samples were sent to Geolabs (South Africa) for geotechnical tests and to SGS Canada Inc. in Lakefield, Ontario ("SGS Lakefield"), for pilot-scale flotation and hydrometallurgical test work.